demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Execute_snippet_code_script_README.md

-Use to Initiates a new endpoint script execution action using the provided snippet code and retrieve the file results.
+Use to initiate a new endpoint script execution action using the provided snippet code and retrieve the file results.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Cortex XDR - Check Action Status
+Cortex XDR - Check Action Status

 ### Integrations
-* CortexXDRIR
+CortexXDRIR

 ### Scripts
 This playbook does not use any scripts.